-Our school's admission policy can be found here.
+Our school's admission policy can be downloaded here: Admissions Policy 2022-23

-To apply for a place at Bolsover Church of England Junior School, parents should initially contact the Local Authority (Derbyshire County Council) on 01629 533190 or make an application on their website here:
+To apply for a place at Bolsover Church of England Junior School, parents and carers should initially contact the Local Authority (Derbyshire County Council) on 01629 533190 or make an application on their website here.

 Derbyshire County Council administers and allocates all school places in this local authority area, subject to the Admissions Criteria for this school.

 Published Admission Numbers

 The school will admit pupils up to the Published Admission Number (PAN) in each and every year group.
 The PAN of Bolsover Church of England Junior School is 70.

 The Derby Diocesan Academy Trust is the Admissions Authority for the school.
 All matters relating to admissions have been delegated and are carried out by the Local Governing Body (The Governors) of Bolsover Church of England Junior School on behalf of the Academy Trust.
 It is the duty of the Governing Body to draw up and implement both the Admission Policy and Over-subscription Criteria.

 Any comments regarding admission arrangements can be sent to: